|The English Constitution|

 King William III thoroughly understood and probably even intended that his powers would be limited.
 The declaration of rights and the Bill of Rights were mainly presented as once again listing the constitutional relations in the kingdom.
 They were followed by the Act of Settlement.
 All this was presented as a restoration of the rights of parliament and free Englishmen, but in fact established parliamentary sovereignty.

-The essence of the English constitution was that lawmaking, executive and judicial powers were rather separated.
-Roughly put; Laws were made by parliament (House of Commons and House of Lords).
-Laws were executed by the government (king + secretaries).
-In individual cases the proper execution of the law was checked by the judiciary.
-In this theory the budget law it the biggest law of them all.
-E.g. parliament allowed a budget for war, the government spent the money by paying soldiers etc.
+The essence of any modern constitution, like the English constitution is that lawmaking, executive and judicial powers are rather separated.
+Roughly put; Laws are made by parliament (House of Commons and House of Lords).
+Laws are executed by the government (king + secretaries).
+In individual cases the proper execution of the law is checked by the judiciary.
+In the theory of the separation of powers the budget law it the biggest law of them all.
+E.g. parliament allows a budget for war, the government spent the money by paying soldiers etc.

 While the theory of the separation of powers kind of fits the situation in 1700, this is also a bit of a coincidence.
 Montesquieu himself described the three powers as: the legislative, the judiciary, and the executive.
 But he described the executive as: the power that made war and peace, handled foreign affairs, provided internal security and prevented invasions.
 For a more thorough look at this cf House of Commons.

 |1) Revolutionary Empire, page 49 about half of the rgular income of the crown coming from customs.|